MekAkUActOR/RowHammer/Paper Review/SIGMETRICS__2016__Understanding-Latency-Variation-in-Modern-DRAM-Chips_-Experimental-Characterization`-Analysis-and-Optimization.md

 # Paper content

 ## Summary
-This paper experimentally characterizes and understands the latency variation across cells within a DRAM chip for three fundamental DRAM operations(`activation`, `precharge`, `restoration`), and develops new mechanisms that exploit the latency variation to reliably improve performance.
+This paper experimentally characterizes and understands the latency variation across cells within a DRAM chip for three fundamental DRAM operations (`activation`, `precharge`, `restoration`), and develops new mechanisms that exploit the latency variation to reliably improve performance.

 The experiments are carried across a total of 30 __DDR3__ DRAM modules comprising 240 DRAM chips from the three major DRAM vendors, on an FPGA-based DRAM testing in- frastructure.
 Here are some important conclusions.

-- Significant variation is present in modern DRAM chips for the latencies of all three fundamental DRAM operations.
 - There is spatial locality in inherently slower cells: such cells are clustered in certain regions of a DRAM chip.
 - Each latency exhibits a different level of impact on the inherently-slower cells.
 - Most of the erroneous cache lines have a single-bit error, with only a small fraction of cache lines experiencing more than one bit flip.
-- No clear correlation is between temperature and variation in cell access latency.
 - The stored data pattern in cells affects access latency variation

 Therefore, the paper proposes _FLY-DRAM_ to exploit these findings to improve performance: (i) categorize the DRAM cells into fast and slow regions, (ii) expose this information to the memory controller, (iii) access the fast regions with a lower latency.
 The simulation-based analysis on the mechanism shows a good result.
 An idea of a DRAM-aware page allocator that places more frequently-accessed pages into lower-latency regions in DRAM is also discusses.